-Discover rich culture, idyllic Galician countryside and maybe even a little bit more of yourself on this ancient pilgrimage.
+Discover rich culture, idyllic scenery and maybe even a little bit more of yourself on this ancient pilgrimage.

-Walking the Camino isn't just a walking tour, it's a journey of a lifetime.
-From connecting with people from all walks of life to experiencing life in traditional Galician villages to the sense of accomplishment when you reach Santiago de Compostela, it's an enriching journey in more ways than one.
-With your Intrepid leader and other like-minded travellers by your side, you'll be able to immerse yourself in the sights, sounds, smells and tastes of Spain without having to sweat the small stuff – like organising accommodation and luggage transfers – which is all done for you.
-Whether you want to soak up as much history as possible as you pass Roman ruins, eat delicious Galician specialities, experience an ancient Celtic drink ritual, bathe in holy hot springs or simply get out of your comfort zone and do something different, a Camino de Santiago tour promises to be an unforgettable adventure.
+The Camino isn't just a walking tour, it's a journey of a lifetime.
+From connecting with like-minded travellers and experiencing life in traditional villages, to the sense of accomplishment when you reach the stunning Santiago de Compostela, it's an enriching journey in more ways than one.
+With your Intrepid leader by your side, you can focus on immersing yourself in the cultural delights of Spain or Portugal without having to sweat the small stuff – like organising accommodation and luggage transfers – which is all done for you.
+From uncovering the history of ancient ruins and eating delicious Galician specialities to bathing in holy hot springs, join us on an unforgettable adventure that promises to get you out of your comfort zone.

 Camino de Santiago tour reviews

 Trips on or before 31 December 2022

 If your Intrepid trip starts on or before 31 December 2022, you must provide proof of full vaccination against COVID-19.

 If you are unable to be vaccinated for medical reasons, you may apply for an exemption.
 Exemptions will be assessed on a case-by-case basis.
 To apply, you must provide a medical certificate from a medical professional.

 Children under 18 are exempt.
 Children aged between 5 and 17 years old must provide proof of either vaccination, recovery or a negative COVID-19 test.

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).